Martin Pring: 1603 North America voyage

-The Explorer sailed into Great Bay, where the crew sought the sassafras (or "ague tree"), then considered an elixir of life with great medicinal value in treating fevers.
-Finding none, they returned to meet the Speedwell, together continuing down the coast.

 They found sassafras in sufficient quantity in a bay, and immediately built a barricade for defense against the Native inhabitants.
+Pring called it "Whitson Bay" and a nearby hill "Mount Aldworth" after two of his merchant financiers in Bristol.
+Pring's Whitson Bay has been identified with several locations in Massachusetts: Provincetown, Plymouth, where the Mayflower settlers later landed, and two locations on Martha's Vineyard, Old Town Harbor in Edgartown and Vineyard Haven.

-Pring insisted that they were constantly visited by groups of Natives as large as "one hundred and twentie at once".
+Pring wrote that they were constantly visited by groups of Natives as large as "one hundred and twentie at once".
 He does not explain, however, how relations with the locals deteriorated from harmony to the day when the settlers fired their cannon and set the mastiffs on 140 of them.
 Salisbury suggests that it likely had to do with the abrupt conduct of the English, insensitivity to local customs (which they used only when convenient), and their brutal use of the dogs against the indigenous peoples.

 The expedition spent two months ashore at the mouth of the Pamet River on Cape Cod, in what is now Truro, Massachusetts.
 The explorers erected a small stockade below Cornhill, which would be noted by the Pilgrims on their subsequent journey to the New World.
-Subsisting on a variety of fish and game, Captain Pring's men harvested sassafras trees for export to England.
+Subsisting on a variety of fish and game, Pring's men harvested sassafras trees for export to England.

 The Explorer departed first with a load of sassafras.
-Pring's ship Speedwell was attacked by a large force of Wampanoag, but the ship's two mastiffs had woken the guard and held off the warriors.
+Pring's ship Speedwell was attacked by a large force of Wampanoag, but the ship's two Mastiffs had woken the guard and held off the warriors.
 As the ship departed, warriors burned the woods on shore and more than 200 shouted at the sailors.
 The natives had earlier fled the area where the expedition camped.
 Pring's men had found one of their birch bark canoes, which he carried on board his ship to England.
 He departed 8 or 9 August, and reached England on 2 October.

+Guiana and second North America voyages

+Pring sailed as master of the ship Phoenix in the Leigh expedition in 1604.
+He escaped the poor fate of Leigh's party by abandoning the venture, boarding an Amsterdam ship back home.

+Lord Chief Justice Sir John Popham appointed Pring to make a second voyage to North America and assess the Maine coast in 1605.
+His mapping work under direction of Sir Ferdinando Gorges helped influence the selection of a site for a new colony.